csound/manual/docs/opcodes/inletk.md

 _ksignal_ -- krate input signal

-During performance, the krate inlet signal is received from each instance of an instrument containing an outlet port to which this inlet has been connected using the [Examples](../../opcodes/connect)e>
+During performance, the krate inlet signal is received from each instance of an instrument containing an outlet port to which this inlet has been connected using the connect opcode.
+The signals of all the outlets connected to an inlet are summed in the inlet.

+## Examples

 Here is an example of the inletk opcode.
-It uses the file [inletk.csd](../../examples/inletk.csd).
+It uses the file [inletk.csd](../examples/inletk.csd).

 ``` csound-csd title="Example of the inletk opcode." linenums="1"
 --8<-- "examples/inletk.csd"